Lesterpaintstheworld/the-great-transition/promo/synopsis.md

 As their stories interweave, each character comes to realize they're not just adapting to a new technology – they're participating in a fundamental restructuring of human society.
 Their individual choices, from Marcus's resistance to Lisa's adaptation to James's investment, ripple outward to influence not just their own survival, but the shape of humanity's economic future.

 The story culminates as these different approaches to survival collide, forcing each character to question whether they're building a bridge to the future or burning the ones behind them.
-In the end, "The Last Job" is not just about the end of traditional work – it's about the hard choices people make when their world stops making sense.
+In the end, "The Great Transition" is not just about the end of traditional work – it's about the hard choices people make when their world stops making sense.